chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 }
 ```

-Assume you write another function `before_char`, which works alike `before_delimiter`.
-The only difference is the it returns the part of string slice before an character.
+Assume you write another function `before_char`, which works like `before_delimiter`.
+The only difference is that it returns the part of thestring slice before a character.

 ```rust
 fn before_char(s: &str, c: char) -> &str {